naver/scavenger/doc/installation.md

 > If you have already deployed MySQL when installing collector, you can skip ahead to step 4.

 1. Install MySQL Server using the official [MySQL guide](https://dev.mysql.com/doc/refman/8.0/en/installing.html).
-2. Logging Into MySQL Server.
+2. Log into MySQL Server.
-3. Creating MySQL Database.
+3. Create MySQL Database.
     ```sql
     CREATE DATABASE scavenger;
     ```